Why does Samaritan's Purse seek to help those in need?

 The Good Samaritan did everything in his power to help.
 And we seek to do the same.

-At Samaritan’s Purse, we believe wholeheartedly that Jesus Christ has given us – and many Canadians -- the ability and resources to serve people in need.
-Since 1970, we’ve sought to help through relief and development work around the world, which has ranged from serving disaster victims, providing water, food, medical care, and education to impoverished families, and giving gift-filled shoeboxes to children in need.
+At Samaritan’s Purse, we believe wholeheartedly that Jesus Christ has given us—and many other Canadians—the means to serve people in need.
+Since 1970, we’ve sought to help people around the world through relief and development work serving disaster victims, providing water, food, medical care, and education to impoverished families, and giving gift-filled shoeboxes to children in need.

 Please join us.